 Whatever you do this new year we pray for fresh understanding and vision for the future.
 In a world that is increasingly volatile and chaotic let’s be those who are living with purpose and conviction, who know their God and their way forward.

 Here at Spirit Lifestyle we are working through a brand new course called LIFE GPS (God’s Purposeful Strategy for Life).
 It’s a course designed to help you navigate through life with the Holy Spirit using the wisdom of the Bible and some great inspirational tools and activations (much like the one suggested in this article).
 We will be looking at our past, our passions, personality, giftings and more.
-We will be seeking the will of the Lord to help us navigate our way forward according to his plans and purposes and on January 27th there will be a live webinar for you to take part in.
+We will be seeking the will of the Lord to help us navigate our way forward according to his plans and purposes.
 Why not join us on the journey and see where your road might lead…?